 Day-to-day management of Company affairs and the implementation of the corporate strategy and policy initiatives are formally delegated to the Managing Director & CEO.
 The Managing Director & CEO and his direct reports form the Executive Team.
-Responsibility for sustainability strategy and governance, inclusive of compliance with Australian carbon regulation, resides with the Executive Team, advised by the Corporate Sustainability Team.
-The Corporate Sustainability Team is led by the Vice President, Sustainability who reports to the Chief Financial Officer, thereby providing alignment with the financial performance for the Company and overall risk management.
-In particular, the Vice President Sustainability is specifically responsible for the carbon cost management strategy, including carbon permit acquisition and surrender, assistance applications, reporting and assurance.
+Responsibility for sustainability strategy and governance, inclusive of compliance with Australian carbon regulation, resides with the Executive Team, advised by the Chief Financial Officer, providing alignment with the financial performance for the Company and overall risk management.
+Carbon cost management strategy, including carbon permit acquisition and surrender, assistance applications, reporting and assurance is managed by the Finance team, which includes the Corporate Sustainability Manager.